Land0fChocolate/NewEmeraldRomHack/README.md

 - Ice Affinity: Power of Ice type moves increased by 50%.
 Used by Lunatone/Kyogre/Piplup/Prinplup/Empoleon/Lunala.
 - Aquatic: Power of Water type moves increased by 50%.
 Used by Anorith/Armaldo/Dhelmise/Clobbopus/Grapploct.
 - Gardener: Power of Grass type moves increased by 50%.
 Used by Floette/Florges.
+- Mystic Mind: Power of Psychic type moves increased by 50%.
+Used by Psyduck/Golduck.
 - Prickly Thorns: Effectively like Rough Skin.
 Used by Cacnea/Cacturne.
 - Aura Sense: User shudders if opponent has super-effective move.
 Also ignores evasive boosts from target.
 Used by Riolu/Lucario.
 - Soul Siphon: Contact from user steals 1/8 HP from target and heals for the same amount.
 Used by Duskull/Dusclops/Dusknoir/Palossand/Dhelmise/Corsola(Galarian).